Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Introduction

 The analysis means that the defender always wins in an asymptotic manner when the stochastic model of the system is available and \emph{the vulnerability exploited for the intrusion is known and modeled.} However, in practice, it is hard to be aware of all possible vulnerabilities in advance.
 As an application of the finding above, we consider \emph{defensive deception using bluffing} that utilizes asymmetric recognitions between the attacker and the defender.
 Specifically, we suppose that, the defender is unaware of the exploited vulnerability but the attacker is unaware of the defender's unawareness.
 If the state of the system does not possess any information about the defender's recognition on the vulnerability, the attacker cannot identify whether the defender is aware of the vulnerability, or not.
-The result obtained in the former part suggests that the attacker may possibly stop the execution in the middle of the attack if the defender's reactions affect only the attacker's utility without influence to the system's behavior.
-The difficulty of the analysis is that standard incomplete information games, which assume common prior, cannot describe the situation of interest.
+The result obtained in the former part suggests that the attacker may possibly withdraw if the defender's reactions affect only the attacker's utility without influence to the system's behavior.
+The difficulty of the analysis is that standard incomplete information games, which assume common prior, cannot describe this situation.
 The common prior implicitly assumes that the attacker is aware of the defender's unawareness.
 To overcome the difficulty, we employ the Mertens-Zamir model, which can represent incomplete information games without common prior assumption, using the notion of belief hierarchy~\cite{Mertens1985Formulation,Dekel2015Epistemic}.
-Based on the setting, we show, in a formal manner, that the defensive deception effectively works when the attacker strongly believes that the defender is aware of the vulnerability.
+Based on this setting, we show, in a formal manner, that the defensive deception effectively works when the attacker strongly believes that the defender is aware of the vulnerability.

 \if0 Further, we propose \emph{passive bluffing} as an application of the obtained result.
 In practice, it is difficult to be aware of all possible vulnerabilities, to build accurate models, to implement effective counteractions, and to compute the equilibrium of the dynamic game.
 To complement such a lack of capability in realizing the ideal mechanism, we consider a defense scheme that passively deceives the attacker.
 In particular, we suppose that the defender chooses the reaction that does not affect the system's dynamics.
 Then the attacker cannot identify whether the defender is aware of the vulnerability or not from the observation of the system's state, even if the defender is actually unaware of the vulnerability.
 Thus, if the attacker is risk-sensitive, she may possibly stop the execution in the middle of the attack being cautious of the asymptotic security.
 The difficulty of the analysis is that standard incomplete information games assume common prior, i.e., the initial belief is shared with the opponent.
 The common prior implicitly assumes that the attacker knows the defender's awareness of the vulnerability.
 Thus the standard formulation cannot describe the situation of interest.
 To overcome the difficulty, we employ the Mertens-Zamir model, which can represent incomplete information games without common prior assumption, using the notion of belief hierarchy~\cite{Mertens1985Formulation,Dekel2015Epistemic}.
 Based on the formulation, we also find out that asymptotic security can be achieved by passive bluffing even for unnoticed vulnerabilities.
 The result indicates the importance of concealing defender's belief and effectiveness of defensive deception. \fi